Hasan Karacadağ

-Hasan Karacadağ (born 20 October 1976) is a Turkish film director.
+Hasan Karacadağ (/tr/; born 20 October 1976) is a Turkish film director.
 He has directed more than twelve films since 1999.
 His Dabbe film series has gone on to become a cult classic due to its distribution on Netflix.
 He was the director that introduced jinn into Turkish cinema.

 Following the 2016 Turkish coup attempt, he is one of the 3,000 people who shared posts about the coup on Twitter, were detained, and had an arrest warrant issued for them.

 Early life and career

 Karacadağ was born on October 20, 1976, in Province Şanlıurfa, Turkey.
 In 1998, he completed the Nippon eizo-juku Cinema Directing department in Japan.
 He directed many short films, documentaries, TV movies and TV series in Turkey and Japan.
 He participated in more than 50 international film festivals and won awards.
 He became known with the movie Hummadruz, which was shown at the International Istanbul Film Festival in 1999.

 In 2016, he released the movie Magi, starring Michael Madsen and Stephen Baldwin, which marked as Karacadağ's final movie.